Wayne Goodwin

 George Wayne Goodwin (born February 22, 1967) is an American politician.
 He was elected North Carolina Commissioner of Insurance in the 2008 election and re-elected in 2012.
 He was narrowly defeated in his bid for a third term in 2016.
-However, he quickly rebounded and was elected on February 11, 2017, as chairman of the North Carolina Democratic Party on the first ballot with 92% of the vote among four candidates.
+On February 11, 2017, he was elected as chairman of the North Carolina Democratic Party on the first ballot.

-Goodwin previously served as a Democratic member of the North Carolina General Assembly representing the state's sixty-eighth House district, including constituents in Richmond and Stanly counties.
-His prior district – the 32nd House district – also included Scotland and Montgomery Counties.
+Goodwin previously served as a Democratic member of the North Carolina House of Representatives representing House District 32 from 1997 to 2002, which included Richmond, Scotland, and Montgomery counties, and North House District 68, which included Richmond and Stanly counties, from 2003-2005.
 Goodwin served as the commissioner of the North Carolina Division of Motor Vehicles from 2022 to 2025.